ayus1234/E-DALL-E-Image-Generation-and-Expansion-System/README.md

 2. Expand existing images with `local_expand.py`
 3. View all results with `view_results.py`

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).

+You are free to use, modify, and distribute this software in accordance with the terms of the license.

 ## 👏 Acknowledgments

 This implementation is based on: